Kylart/KawAnime/README.md

 * For the moment, kawAnime fully works only on Mac OS X.
 * On Linux, the download probably won't start but the torrent file will be downloaded.
 One would find it in `KawAnime/resources/tmp` directory.
-* The download function doesn't work on Windows.
-This will most likely be fixed in the end of December.
+* Same problem for the downloading in Windows as in Linux: downloads won't start but will be present in `KawAnime/resources/tmp` directory

 ## Installation
 Be sure that you have Npm installed.
 You can find how to install npm (node) [here](https://nodejs.org/en/).